Back To Top

 M.D., M.P.H., F.A.S.A.M.

 Dr. Salwan is a board-certified physician specializing in Addiction Medicine and Internal Medicine.
 She provides comprehensive care at Montgomery Family & Internal Medicine Associates in Silver Spring, Maryland, where she integrates primary care with substance use disorder treatment.
-Beyond her practice, she contributes to the American Society of Addiction Medicine as a member of the education faculty and consults for the Washington, DC, Addiction Consultation Service.
-Her academic background includes dual degrees in medicine and public health from the Icahn School of Medicine at Mount Sinai, followed by her residency at the Yale Primary Care Program and a fellowship in Addiction Medicine at Johns Hopkins Bayview.
+Beyond her practice, she is a member of the American Society of Addiction Medicine.
+Her academic background includes dual degrees in medicine and public health from the Icahn School of Medicine at Mount Sinai, followed by residency at the Yale Primary Care Internal Medicine Program and a fellowship in Addiction Medicine at Johns Hopkins Bayview.